 Volunteering with Volunteering Matters is truly delightful and has gone beyond my expectations.
 Currently I’m developing a musical event with the excellent help from staff members at Volunteering Matters in Norfolk.
 It’s going to be a drum session and lesson for a West-African music instrument called ‘Djembé.’
 People who have different needs and abilities will have the chance to learn basic movements.

-This Futures Project is a glorious way for me to discover myself and different lifestyles.
+Volunteering is a glorious way for me to discover myself and different lifestyles.
 These experiences are going to be a huge benefit for my future life, and I’m truly happy to have the chance to meet so many interesting people.”

 Claudio’s placement in the UK was made possible through the Erasmus+ Volunteering Projects funding, often referred to as EVS (European Voluntary Service).
 Erasmus+ Volunteering projects allow young people aged 17-30 to take part in unpaid and full-time volunteering activities for up to 12 months in another country within or outside the European Union.